December 28, 2020 at 10:52 pm #123258EpicAddie2@epicaddie2

 I must admit I haven’t read too many thematic books recently, but some others where the themes stood out to me were The Little Prince, The Eagle of the Ninth, All the Crooked Saints, and Tuck Everlasting.
 The Little Prince is basically all about theme, so I’d definitely recommend it if you haven’t read it yet.

-- This reply was modified 3 weeks, 6 days ago by sparrowhawke.
+- This reply was modified 1 year, 11 months ago by Bethany.

 @epicaddie2, that’s an interesting question.
 I’d argue that any book has a message, whether the author necessarily intended it or not, but it’s not always a good or true one–and I assume that’s what you’re looking for.
 One book I thoroughly enjoyed as a child was The House of Sixty Fathers by Meindart DeJong.
 It’s more of a Middle Grade reading level, I suppose, but still really good.
 For teens, have you read any of Madeline L’Engle’s Sci Fi series?
 Or the Prydain Chronicles by Lloyd Alexander?
 A fine new read for me just recently was The Curse of Kalathan, by the new-to-me (and I think new) author, Kate le Roux.